-Nothing says “Happy birthday, America!” like giant inflatable blue monsters.
+Walking around Anchorage on July 4 was a fun experience.
+Nothing says “Happy birthday, America” like giant inflatable blue monsters!

 I’ve had some interesting 4th of July holidays over the years.
-And while nothing can top the redneck 4th I spent in Greeley, Colorado a few years back, this year’s celebration in Anchorage was pretty memorable as well.
+And while nothing can top the redneck 4th I spent in Greeley, Colorado a few years back, the celebration in Anchorage on July 4 a few years back was pretty memorable as well.

-We missed the parade while tending to menial tasks like checking out of the hostel and returning the rental car, but fortunately the city hosted an all-day festival at Delaney Parkstrip with children’s rides, food vendors, and lots of giant blow-up balloons.
+Anchorage holds a big ol’ party every year, with a veteran’s parade and a celebration that runs from 8 am to 6 pm.
+I missed the parade while tending to menial tasks like returning my rental car, but fortunately I made it to the all-day festival at Delaney Parkstrip featuring children’s rides, food vendors, and lots of giant blow-up balloons.

 Uncle Sam looked slightly more realistic.